nononovak/otwadvent2019-ctfwriteup/day23_gr8_escape.md

 * set `rdx` to zero
 * run the `syscall` instruction

-Using [ROPgadget](https://github.com/JonathanSalwan/ROPgadget.git), its easy enough to find most of these instructions.
-Additionally, since the data for the program is fixed in place we can just write the "/bin/sh" string as part of our original program and use its address in data for `rdi`.
+Using [ROPgadget](https://github.com/JonathanSalwan/ROPgadget.git), it's easy enough to find most of these instructions.
+Additionally, since the data for the program is fixed in place, we can just write the "/bin/sh" string as part of our original program and use its address in data for `rdi`.
 Some helpful instructions from ROPgadget were:

 ```
 0x000000000044bf1c : pop rax ; ret